November 7, 2024

 “We know that the three Daily Table locations in Boston are the lifeblood for so many of the residents in our city,” said the mayor.
 “Following the model that you all have set up here of giving as much agency, options, and dignity to all of our residents in the most important thing of keeping the families fed and healthy and sustained.”

 Little Leaf Lettuce, a locally grown lettuce company, is one of the vendors available at Daily Table as well as at higher-end retailers such as Whole Foods.
-Through their partnership, Daily Table is able to offer Little Leaf Lettuce to customers for less than $4.
+Through their partnership, Daily Table is able to offer Little Leaf Lettuce to customers at a discount.

 Another positive byproduct of Daily Table’s operations is that it takes some of the pressure off food pantries with limited stock and options.